eminogrande/emin-expo-mpc-portal/briefing/RULES.md

     *   Every task that involves code changes or introduces new functionality must include specific testing steps, encompassing both manual verification and automated tests where applicable.
     *   These tests must pass for the task to be considered complete.
     *   Each task definition in the `briefing/tasks/` directory must clearly outline its "Testing Steps & Acceptance Criteria."

+    *   **Comprehensive Feedback for Debugging and Verification:**
+        *   **Console Logging:** Critical operations, API calls, SDK interactions, and significant state changes should include descriptive console logs (e.g., `console.log` for success/info, `console.error` for errors) to aid local debugging.
+Task definitions should specify key information to be logged.
+        *   **In-App Feedback (Especially for Device/TestFlight Testing):** For operations whose success/failure is not immediately obvious in the UI (e.g., background API calls, SDK interactions like wallet creation), and especially when testing on physical devices via TestFlight where console logs are hard to access:
+            *   Tasks should include implementing temporary or permanent in-app visual feedback (e.g., status messages, loading indicators, success/error alerts or text displays).
+            *   This ensures the outcome of the operation can be verified directly within the app during testing.
+            *   If feedback is temporary for debugging, a follow-up sub-task to remove or refine it should be considered.
+        *   **Automated Tests:** (As already defined below)
     *   **Automated Tests:**
         *   For tasks involving new or modified application logic or UI components, corresponding automated tests (e.g., unit, integration using a framework like Jest) must be written.
         *   Automated test files should reside in a dedicated `__tests__/` directory at the project root, with clear naming conventions (e.g., `FileName.test.tsx`).